ESMValGroup/ESMValTool/doc/sphinx/source/user_guide2/install.rst

 ESMValTool 2.0 requires a Unix(-like) operating system and Python 2.7+ or 3.6+.
-Python 2.7+ will be discontinued in the near future, so we encourage you to use Python 3.6+ if possible
+Python 2.7+ will be discontinued in the near future, so we encourage you to use Python 3.6+ if possible.

 The ESMValTool supports three different installation methods:

-* Installation through Conda package manager (see https://www.continuum.io/ )
+* Installation through Conda package manager (see https://www.continuum.io/);

-* Deployment through a Docker container (see https://www.docker.com/ )
+* Deployment through a Docker container (see https://www.docker.com/);

-* From the source code available at https://github.com/ESMValGroup/ESMValTool
+* From the source code available at https://github.com/ESMValGroup/ESMValTool.

 The next sections will detail the procedure to install ESMValTool for each of this methods.